PoS Businesses Boom As Naira Crisis Intensifies - :::...The Tide News Online:::...

 2023 Election: Food, Drinks Boom At Polling Units

-As voters awaited their turns to make choices on who to occupy the presidential seat of power in the nation for the next four years, smart entrepreneurs who sold food, drinks and water made brisk money in addition to casting of votes.
+As voters await their turns to make choices on who to occupy the presidential seat of power in the nation for the next four years, smart entrepreneurs who sell food, drinks and water made brisk money in addition to casting of votes.

 Cueing up under the hot sun to cast votes provided opportunities for others to make money as hunger and taste sets in.

-A food saller at lwofe, Mrs Chidinma Obialor, told The Tide that the election had created opportunity for her to make money from her business.
+A food saler at lwofe, Mrs Chidinma Obialor told The Tide that the election has created opportunity for her to make money from her business.

-Mrs. Obialor said people left their houses very early to take numbers at the polling unit and had no alternatives than to patronise her business to avoid fainting.
+Mrs. Obialor said people left their houses very early to take numbers at the polling unit and have no alternatives than to patronise her business to avoid fainting.

-She also noted that water sold more than food, as those who did not have enough money to eat bought water to hold themselves till they were done with voting.
+She also noted that water sells more than food, as those who do not have enough money to eat buy water to hold themselves till they are done voting.

 “I have not seen this number of crowd since l started coming out here to vote.
 This year’s election pulled crowd but it is unfortunate that the BVAS in our station, Apaogodo Rumuepirikon, Unit 006, Rumueme (7A) refused to work till 1 pm.